litzenberger/seneca-wflow/README.md

 helper to organize the business process

 ###
-A workflow plugin to help orgainze the business process.
+A seneca workflow plugin to help orgainze the business process.